-14 Academic Integrity
+12 Academic Integrity

-Students are free to collaborate with anyone or use any available material online for preparing their presentations and completing their research project.
+Students are free to collaborate with anyone or use any available material online for completing their class project.
 However, unless expressly allowed, students are expected to complete all paper reviews by themselves.
 A student is considered in violation of the academic honesty policy regardless of whether they are the one "copying" or the one "being copied from".
+Academic integrity is one of the highest values that Purdue University holds.
+Individuals are encouraged to alert university officials to potential breaches of this value by either emailing integrity@purdue.edu or by calling 765-494-8778.
+While information may be submitted anonymously, the more information is submitted the greater the opportunity for the university to investigate the concern.
+More details are available on our course Brightspace under "University Policies and Statements".
 Punishments for academic dishonesty are severe, including receiving a failing grade in the course or being expelled from the university.
 By departmental rules, all instances of cheating will be reported to the Dean of Students.
 On the first instance of cheating, students involved will receive a 0 on the assignment; the second instance of cheating will result in a failing grade in the course.